 Diagnostic testing for breast problems is an invaluable way to find out what’s causing your symptoms, and it’s vital in the treatment of breast cancer.
-The team at Georgia Breast Care in Marietta and Woodstock, Georgia, uses advanced, state-of-the-art diagnostic technologies to ensure you receive the best possible treatment for your condition.
+The team at Georgia Breast Care in Woodstock, Georgia, uses advanced, state-of-the-art diagnostic technologies to ensure you receive the best possible treatment for your condition.
 Take advantage of their diagnostic expertise by calling Georgia Breast Care today or book an appointment using the online tool.

 Diagnostic testing is used to confirm a suspected diagnosis or find out what’s causing particular symptoms when no cause is apparent after your initial consultation.

 One of the main uses of diagnostic testing for breasts is to find out about breast lumps.
 Finding a lump in your breast is a frightening experience, but in most cases a breast lump isn’t cancerous.

 However, because breast cancer is a serious condition that requires prompt treatment, finding out exactly what’s causing any lump is essential.